Kobra-S1/vanilla-klipper-swu/tunneled-klipper.md

 ## ⚙️ Starting Tunneled Klipper

 ### Only enable the App temporary
-- NEVER enable checkbox next to **tunneled-klipper**
+- Avoid for now enabling checkbox next to **tunneled-klipper**
-- NEVER press **Enable App**
+- Avoid also to press **Enable App**
-- App will run othewise automatically at boot, which currently causes the system to show a error code & beeps permanent (which is very anoying)
+- App will run automatically at boot, but changing to settings tab ends up in "Printer not ready..." and UI is blocked.
+  (You can unblock UI manually by ssh into Kobra-S1, execute "cd /useremain/home/rinkhals/apps/tunneled-klipper/" and afterwards "./app.sh stop")

 Screenshots: ![enable start app](images/tunnel_app_menu.png)
 Screenshots: ![enable start app](images/tunnel.png)